emanuelenencioni/CrossModalityFramework/README.md

 - [X] add train from saved model -> save and load config too.
 - [X] outputs return in the forward of YoloX but it should be the norm for all the heads.
 - [ ] Add segmentation task (low prio)
+- [ ] Add same build from config as mmcv.

 - [X] implement argparsing for the hyperparams (override of .yaml)